To-Heaven/Hello/python/basic_knowledge_of_python/json.md

 - if sort_keys is True ,  the output of dictionaries will be sorted by key.

 -  json.dumps(obj, *, skipkeys=False, ensure_ascii= True, check-circular=True, allow_nan=True, cls = None, indent=None, separators=None, default=None, sort_keys=False, **kw)
-	-  serialize obj to a hson formatted str using the conversion table above.
+	-  serialize obj to a json formatted str using the conversion table above.

 ## json load and json loads